llyx97/Rosita/README.md

 Citation
 ========
-If you use this code as part of any published research, please acknowledge the following paper
+If you use this repository in a published research, please cite the following paper
 ```
 @inproceedings{ROSITA,
 author = {Yuanxin Liu and Zheng Lin and Fengcheng Yuan},